Red and yellow abstract pattern of a sun and rays repeating horizontally.

 4. Must make collections available free of charge for study by qualified students and researchers.

 The official form/application and agreement to request or renew State-Approved status.
-(Please note on-site held-in trust agreements are developed separately)
+(Please note that on-site held-in trust agreements are developed separately)

 Formerly Approved Repositories

 In the event of a lapse, termination, intent to cease intake of new collections, or other change resulting in a repository no longer retaining its approved status.
 A Curation Survey and Plan should be completed and submitted to the Office of the State Archaeologist.
-This document provides necessary details on how the repository will continue to ensure that collections already under their care will be taken care of in perpetuity.
+This document provides necessary details on how the repository will continue to ensure that collections already under its care will be taken care of in perpetuity.

 Please note that a lapse or termination of approved status only affects a repositories ability to intake new collections.
 The agreement to care for collections that a repository intakes and to abide by the guidelines, regulations, and laws governing state-held-in-trust collections is perpetual.